 - any problems with continence or mobility and any equipment you use

-- any dietary requirements and preferences
+- any dietary requirements or preferences

-- any religious and cultural needs
+- your religious and cultural needs

 - who else is involved in supporting you

 - your mental capacity and whether you are able to make decisions about your care

 - whether anyone else has a legal role to make decisions on your behalf, because they hold Power of Attorney, for example

 - whether you pose a risk to yourself or others by living at home